Master T

 Tony Young (born 1961), professionally known as Master T, is a Canadian television and radio personality and urban music promoter.
-He was born in Leeds, England, and moved to Canada with his Jamaican family in 1974.

 Early life and education

+Born in Leeds, England, Young moved to Canada with his Jamaican family in 1974.

 He was raised in Kitchener, Ontario, where he attended Kitchener-Waterloo Collegiate and Vocational School and met his future wife.
 He later studied television broadcasting at Mohawk College in Hamilton.

 Career at MuchMusic

 He found work as a camera operator at MuchMusic before he and his wife created the Black Music program, X-Tendamix (later "Da Mix").
 As a VJ for MuchMusic, Young (as "Master T") continued to host various programs, including Rap City, from 1990 to 2001.
 When he left MuchMusic, his on-air farewell party featured an exclusive live performance by Lauryn Hill.

 During his time with Much, Master T was the primary promoter of the channel's Much DanceMix series of compilation CDs, and received a Diamond plaque for over one million in sales.